 Advances in Fire Prevention and Detection

 With a preaction sprinkler system, water that is held back by a preaction valve is prevented from actually filling the pipes until an event happens such as the activation of a heat or a smoke detector.
-Preaction sprinkler systems offer an added kind of protection against accidental water release and are used primarily in water-sensitive environments like computers or data centers.
+Preaction sprinkler systems offer protection against accidental water release and are used primarily in water-sensitive environments like computers or data centers.

 If someone turns part of a fire detection system off such as the sprinkler, the whole system is also compromised.
 Supervisory switches will help make sure maximum protection by proactively monitoring the operational effectiveness of the fire protection device.
 Supervisory switches can detect the open position of fire sprinkler control valves and can detect the accidental or intentional closing of the water supply.

 Fire alarms are a very important component of effective security management.
-This is used to announce the start of a fire.
-Fire alarms can produce different sounds and can be triggered automatically or manually.
+This is to announce the start of a fire.
+Fire alarms can produce different sounds and trigger automatically or manually.
 Many kinds of advanced control panels on the market today are fully networkable fire alarms.
-This means that these kinds of systems can be programmed and controlled via a Web browser.
+A web browser programs and controls these kinds of systems.

 Water or foam fire suppression systems can bring serious damage to buildings even more so than the fire itself.
 Many security technology companies have introduced systems that use clean fire suppression agents to combat fire.
 They not only minimize damage but also extinguish fires and reduce harmful combustion byproducts.

 Integrated pull alarms can take it further even though manual pull stations offer an added layer of protection for any building facility.
-You can connect with other security systems like CCTV’s as soon as the pull station is activated, happenings in the surroundings can also be recorded.
+You can connect with other security systems like CCTV as soon as the pull station is activated, and happenings in the surroundings can also be recorded.

 Voice evacuation, an important component of a public address system, provides clear yet compelling commands that quickly guide people to safety.
-When a fire alarm sounds, an emergency announcement can be made simultaneously for increased safety and security.
-A voice evacuation or public address system can be integrated with fire detection systems.
+When a fire alarm sounds, there is an emergency announcement simultaneously for increased safety and security.
+We can integrate a voice evacuation or public address system with fire detection systems.

 Key points about homeowners insurance

-- Homeowners is a kind of property insurance that will cover any loss and damage to your home and also personal assets found in your home and property.
+- Homeowners are a kind of property insurance that will cover any loss and damage to your home and also personal assets found in your home and property.

 - This insurance policy will also cover the interior damage, exterior damage, loss or damage of personal assets, and also injury that was caused while on your property.

-- You also have a liability limit once you opt for homeowners insurance policy.
+- You also have a liability limit once you opt for the homeowners’ insurance policy.
 This decides the amount of coverage the insured once something unfortunate happens.

 - Homeowners’ insurance is not the same as a home warranty or mortgage insurance.